Tateyama Kendo and Iaido Club

 The club typically keeps a supply of shinai (bamboo practice swords) on hand to be purchased by members (generally priced around $40).
 Other equipment can be purchased from Internet suppliers such as:

-Is there a difference between Tuesday, Thursday and Sunday practices?
+Is there a difference between the Sunday, Tuesday and Thursday practices?

 How long will it take for me to be able to wear Kendo bogu (protective armour)?

-In general, a new Kendo member will not practice in bogu for at least 6 months.
-Regardless of ability to learn fast, or athletic prowess.
-The factors involved depends on as student's ability to exhibit an understanding and application of fundamental Kendo techniques.
+In general, a new kendo member will not begin practicing in bogu for at least 3 - 4 months.
+The ammount of time depends on individual ability to exhibit an understanding and application of the fundamentals.

 Members with prior experience from another dojo may join the bogu practice at any time.